fdmerle/API-Selenium/README.md

 Prerequisites
 -------------

-In order to run browser tests, Selenium will need to be able to drive a browser installed to your system.
+- In order to run browser tests, Selenium will need to be able to drive a browser installed to your system.
-- Firefox v.111.0 and/or
+- Firefox v.111.0
-- Chrome v.111,
+- Chrome v.111
-- bin directory of the Maven should be added to the PATH environment variable.
+- bin directory of the Maven should be added to the PATH environment variable

 Clone the repo:
 -------------